 - Infant wind, gas, gut disturbances, gut upsets after c-section birth or antibiotics

-I also refer to a Remuera based dietician if required, who specialises in IBD, cancer management, renal and diabetes, and diseases requiring medical management.
+I also refer to a Remuera based dietician if required, who specialises in IBD, cancer management, renal failure, diabetes, and diseases requiring medical management.

 For those requiring natural therapy and holistic healthcare, I refer onto a range of qualified and experienced practitioners to suit your goals.
 You can find out more about some of those people here.